motion/orbit/notes/next.md

 # Umed week of Aug 6th

+## Main Goals

+- Have people profile queries ready
+- Have syncing set up for rate limits

+Other stuff:

 - Discuss handling mutations and updating in UI (Observable Ids work)
 - Gmail scan emails based on slack and other emails
 - Person: